Menopause causes many changes, like hormone shifts, joint pain, fatigue, and a slower metabolism.

 Weight gain is common in menopause.

-When combined with strength training, it preserves muscle mass and bone density, both crucial at this stage.
+...strength training preserves muscle mass and bone density, both are crucial at this stage.

 Research shows that aerobic and resistance training improve fitness and muscle strength (Khalafi et al, 2023).